MetPX/sarracenia/doc/sr_config.7.rst

 CREDENTIALS
 -----------

-Ther username and password or keys used to access servers are examples of credentials.
+Usernames and passwords or keys used to access servers are examples of credentials.
 In order to reduce the sensitivity of most configuration files, the credentials are stored in a single file apart from all other settings.
 The credentials.conf file is the only mandatory configuration file for all users.

-For all **sarracenia** programs, the confidential parts of credentials are stored only in ~/.conf/sarra/credentials.conf.
+For all **sarracenia** programs, the confidential parts of credentials are stored only in ~/.config/sarra/credentials.conf.
 This includes the destination and the broker passwords and settings needed by components.
 The format is one entry per line.
 Examples:

 - **amqp://user1:password1@host/**